 - 1. Come prepared for class sessions. - 2.
 Attend all classes and lab experiences as scheduled. - 3.
 Request conferences when needed. - 4.
 Request and take all make up tests. - 5.
 Be responsible for the condition of the classroom and lab areas. - 6.
-Refrain from use of tobacco products and eating in the classroom and lab area. - 7.
+Refrain from eating in the lab area. - 7.
 Cheating in any form is not tolerated.
 Cheating will result in a grade of zero for the test or assignment and will call for review by the Program Director. - 8.
 Conduct self in a respectful manner to classmates, instructor, and others. - 9.
-Cell phones should not be on during class.
+Cell phones should not be used during class.
 Text messaging is not allowed during class. - 10.
-Drugs not prescribed by a physician and/or alcohol use will not be tolerated either on the college campus or in the clinical site.
-Any student suspected of being under the influence of either non-prescribed drugs or alcohol will be required to submit immediately to a drug and alcohol screen (this includes actions or the odor suspected to be a result of drugs and/or alcohol and may include a breathalyzer exam).
+Drug use which is not prescribed by a physician and/or alcohol use will not be tolerated either on the college campus or in the clinical setting.
+Any student suspected of being under the influence of either non-prescribed drugs or alcohol will be required to submit to an immediate drug and alcohol screen (this includes actions or the odor suspected to be a result of drugs and/or alcohol and may include a breathalyzer exam).